mongodb-labs/powerbi-connector-prototype/README.md

 ## Prerequisites
 1. Install the [MongoDB ODBC Driver 1.3.0](https://github.com/mongodb/mongo-odbc-driver/releases/tag/v1.3.0)
+2. Configure a local DSN for your MongoDB ODBC 1.3.0 ANSI Driver either at the user or system level

 ## Install the Connector
 1. Create the following directory path: ```[Documents]\Power BI Desktop\Custom Connectors```